abc-mobile-robotics/abc-mobile-robotics.github.io/README.md

-# * mobile-robotics *
+# RAS 598 - mobile-robotics: Team Palantir

-This repository is for the final project of the team PALANTIR for the course RAS598 Mobile Robotics. our mission is to build a two-robot predator-prey game using TurtleBot4 in a bounded indoor arena.
+This repository is for the final project of the team **Palantir** for the course RAS598 Mobile Robotics. our mission is to build a two-robot predator-prey game using TurtleBot4 in a bounded indoor arena.
 One robot acts as a **wolf** patrolling a designated territory, the other as a **rabbit** searching the arena for randomly generated AR carrots.
 Both robots